Featured image of Free STL Editors: How to Edit & Repair STL or 3MF Files Source: All3DP/Mesh Inspector

 FreeCAD is open-source and free-to-use CAD software that offers many different tools for 3D modeling.
 You can download FreeCAD for free from the FreeCAD project website.
 Simply select the correct version for your OS and start the installation.

-While being a great software for creating exact models of technical objects, sculpting a model in FreeCAD is very difficult, as it lacks a free move-around 3D view.
 When it comes to editing STL files, a serious limitation is that FreeCAD struggles with intercepting structures.
 This may result in meshes with intercepting edges being ruined.

 That said, plenty can still be done with it, so it might just be the program that suits your needs.